 2) Wrench Material & Standard Specifications

-When it comes to wrenches, the material is a decisive factor.
-The best ones are usually made from chrome coated vanadium steel.
+The material in all types of wrenches is a decisive factor.
+The best wrench sets are usually made from chrome coated vanadium steel.
 Chrome coating is the best way to ensure that the tool will resistant to corrosion, and vanadium steel is exceptionally durable and will last for decades.

 ASME™ is an internationally acknowledged standard for tool performance that helps measure the durability of products so that consumers know what tier of product they are purchasing.
 Look for wrenches that mention this standard; if they don't, chances are that the company does not take this into account when making their products.